Adjustable Rate Mortgages Versus Fixed Rate And Its Benefits

 - Another type of caps is the lifetime cap where it limits how much the mortgage rate can be over the lifespan of the mortgage loan

-Another form of caps is a payment cap where it limits the maximum monthly payment can rise over the lifespan of the mortgage loan in dollars rather than rates.
+Another form of caps is a payment cap where it limits the maximum monthly payment that can rise over the lifespan of the mortgage loan in dollars rather than rates.

-Advantages Of Adjustable Rate Mortgages Over Fixed Rate Mortgages
+Advantages Of Adjustable Rate Over Fixed-Rate Mortgages

-Adjustable rate mortgages have lower starter interest rates.
+Adjustable-rate mortgages have lower starter interest rates.

 - First Time Home Buyers who are purchasing a starter home and plan to move within the next 5 to 10 years, adjustable-rate mortgages may be the better option because mortgage rates are substantially lower than 30 year fixed rate loans

 Gustan Cho Associates is a national mortgage company with no overlays on government and conventional loans.
-Home Buyers who need to qualify for a mortgage with a direct lender can contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
-Or email us at email@example.com.
+Home Buyers who need to qualify for a mortgage with a direct lender can contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at [email protected]